 Turn to social media.

-Another place to look for a support system?
-Social media.
+Social media is another source for help.
 It may seem unorthodox, but social media can be a great way to connect with other physicians, especially when you’re working solo or in a smaller practice.
-Dr. Kathy Nieder, a family physician, describes how her own discovery of Twitter helped recharge her initial enthusiasm for practicing medicine on Family Medicine 2.0.
+Dr. Kathy Nieder, a family physician, describes how her own discovery of Twitter helped recharge her initial enthusiasm for practicing medicine.

 Prioritize work-life balance.